 partition that is part of the Windows OS sysprep image.

-As you know, Windows NT 6.X and up creates a small (100 to 300 MB) partition
+As you know, all Windows versions create a small (100 to 300 MB) partition

 during the installation process, this partition is written first.

 - The next step is for the Partclone program to write the %systemdrive%